kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 Draws an image at x,y of size w,h.
 The Image data is taken from the TOPICs content.
 The data must be in .png file format to be recognized.
-If W or H is ommited, the image width and height is used.
-Currently the image doesnt clip to the elements bounds, nor does it scale.
+If W or H is omitted, the image width and height is used.
+Currently the image doesn't clip to the elements bounds, nor does it scale.
 You have to make sure, that the element is big enough to contain the image.

 Example: